nickgammon/G-Pascal/markdown/assembler.md

 ## Debugging {#debugging}

 Debugging assembler code can be a pain.
 Below are a few suggestions.
+Note that when running assembler code the stack pointer is changed to $CF rather than $FF.
+In other words, the top of the stack is address $1CF.
+This is so that, if you hit a breakpoint and use various commands like MEM, PEEK and so on, the use of the stack in the Editor does not corrupt your user stack.

 ---